Hawaiian shave ice: Hawaii

 In Hawaiian Pidgin, a native Hawaiian language, kakigōri became known as shave ice.
 Shave ice was first sold by Japanese immigrants to plantation workers in the early 1900s and became a regular product in many Japanese owned grocery stores by the 1950s.
 The rise of shave ice coincided with the increasing significance of ice in Hawaiian history as shown in trade agreements between the United States and the Territory of Hawaii where numerous references are made to this important commodity.
-Because ice signified status and provided comfort to settlers on the island, it was an essential factor in the U.S. colonization of Hawaii.
+Because ice (hau) signified status and provided comfort to settlers on the island, it was an essential factor in the U.S. colonization of Hawaii.

 Hawaiian shave ice sales began to rise in the 1950s and 1960s with the arrival of Californian surfers.
 By the 1990s, shave ice stores, such as Oahu's Matsumoto Shave Ice and Waiola Shave Ice stores, garnered the attention of international visitors.
 Matsumoto's has been featured in news networks all around the world including Food Network and the Travel Channel.
 It can have wait times of over half an hour, and sell more than 1,000 shave ice treats a day and 326,400 shave ices in a year.
 While shave ice originated in Japan and gained popularity in Hawaii, it has spread to other parts of the world.
 In Europe, especially in Berlin, shave ice gained popularity due to features in newspapers.
 In 2023, it was also featured on the German TV channel ZDF at ZDF Fernsehgarten.